 What happened after the court date?

 The court date came and went and I knew I’d made the right decision not to attend, but every day I was on tenterhooks, waiting for the postman to arrive with the result of the case.

 Weeks passed.
 I emailed the court and I rang them.
 They asked me to be patient.
 My husband kept telling me it wouldn’t have even got to court.
 I wasn’t convinced.
 Ever since we made the initial contact to try and negotiate an offer I felt as if they would see this through to the bitter end.

-Finally today, at the end of November after contacting the court again, I found out a court order had been issued and sent to me last month, but for some reason had been returned to sender.
+Finally, at the end of November 2018 after contacting the court again, I found out a court order had been issued and sent to me last month, but for some reason had been returned to sender.
 The outcome?
 CASE DISMISSED.

-I could actually cry (and I am!)
-I am so happy of the outcome of this case and sincerely thank the judge who presided over it.
-It turns out the solicitor did actually come up to Liverpool from London and set out his claim, the judge then read my defence and decided to dismiss the case.
-After months of worrying about having to use all of my savings paying off these cowboys who are no better than extortionists, I can finally relax, enjoy the last few weeks of my pregnancy and get on with the rest of my life.
+The judge then read my defence and decided to dismiss the case.
+After months of worrying about having to use all of my savings paying off these cowboys who are no better than extortionists, I could finally relax, enjoy the last few weeks of my pregnancy and get on with the rest of my life.